 "I was in a dark place," Han says.
 All the family could do was wait, and hope, for a life-changing organ donation.

 Patients awaiting organ transplantation get listed in an organ-matchmaking database administered by the non- profit United Network for Organ Sharing (UNOS).
 The UNOS computer system matches donors with potential transplant recipients by examining blood type, organ size, wait time, geography, medical urgency, age and degree of immune-system compatibility.

-While well-intentioned, the UNOS system has significant gaps that can lead to frustration and prolonged wait times, says Andrew Klein, MD, director of the Division of Transplant Surgery and co-director of the Cedars-Sinai Comprehensive Transplant Center, and the Esther and Mark Schulman Chair in Surgery and Transplantation Medicine.
+While well-intentioned, the UNOS system has some drawbacks that can lead to frustration and prolonged wait times, says Andrew Klein, MD, director of the Division of Transplant Surgery and co-director of the Cedars-Sinai Comprehensive Transplant Center, and the Esther and Mark Schulman Chair in Surgery and Transplantation Medicine.